-- priority areas for reallocation - relocating bike and motorcycle parking from footpaths to the kerbside and (long term) off the street. - · managing construction occupations - on-street parking occupancy targets - · time restrictions - making more efficient use of on-street loading, including bookable bays, permits and pricing - the role of taxi ranks as technology and consumer preferences change - gradually reducing on-street residential parking permits while maintaining the current permit provision for existing residents.
+- identify priority areas for reallocation to other uses - better match kerb space uses with adjacent land uses across the day and week - review pricing of access to kerb space - relocate bicycle and motorcycle parking from footpaths to the kerbside and (long term) off the street. - review occupations of kerbside space for construction, including price signals - review the provision of kerb space for tourist/ charter buses - review the effectiveness of on-street loading permits and investigate bookable bays and pricing to make loading more efficient - review the role of taxi ranks as technology and consumer preferences change - identify well-designed and safe pick-up and drop-off zones to facilitate flexible uses such as commercial passenger vehicles, private vehicles and charter buses - investigate opportunities to mitigate safety and access impacts from illegally parked and stopped cars - gradually reduce on-street residential parking permits while maintaining the current permit provision for existing residents.